Best Luxury Car Lease Deals for May 2026

 | e-tron GT | — | $999/mo | $5,999 | Strong EV sport sedan option |

-The A4's money factor (0.00108) is slightly above BMW's 3 Series but the lower MSRP makes the effective monthly comparable.
+The A4's money factor (0.00108) is slightly above the BMW 3's, but its lower MSRP makes the effective monthly comparable.
 The Q5 is the volume trim and $679/mo is in line with market.

 Japanese luxury brands